ugoswami11/ml-course-bootcamp/notes/intro-to-ml.md

 We will develop our model based on the following steps:
 - we will train the models with the training dataset.
 - We will validate our model with the validation dataset and choose the model which performed the best.
-- We will test the model with test dataset and verif if the accuracy is similar to as of the validation dataset then only we will consider the model will perform well in real world.
+- We will test the model with test dataset and verify if the accuracy is similar to as of the validation dataset then only we will consider the model will perform well in real world.
 If the result is different then we can say that we got a lucky model and we must look for other models.

 ### Summarizing the model selection process
  - Split the original dataset into train-validation-test datasets.
  - Train the model
  - Validate the model.
-If accuracy is not good repeat the previous step with different model.
+If accuracy is not good, repeat the previous step with different model.
  - Select the best model.
  - Check the accuracy is good enough.

- After we select our best model by doing all the above steps then we will retrain the model again on train+validation dataset as we don't want the validation dataset to be wasted here.
-Then we will again validate the model using the test dataset.
+ After we select our best model by doing all the above steps then we will retrain the model again on ``` train + validation ``` dataset as we don't want the validation dataset to be wasted here.
+Then we will again validate the model using the ```test``` dataset.
 This will improve the model to some extent.

 ## Introduction to NumPy